lifeanddeath/lifeanddeath.github.io/about.md

 <img style="max-width: 25%; max-height:25%;" align="right" hspace="20" src="/images/profile3.jpg" alt="Ahmet EROGLU" width="500px" height="300px">
 <h1><span style="color: #993366;">Contact Info:<br /><span style="background-color: #00ff00;">aeroglu2016@gmail.com<a href="mailto:ahmet.eroglu@uni-konstanz.de"><br />ahmet.eroglu@uni-konstanz.de</a></span><br /></span></h1>
 <h1><span style="color: #993366;">About Me:<br/>
 <h4> Hi, I'm a vivid and voracious android developer working and living in Germany.
 Currently I'm pursuing a master degree in computer science with a specialization in Distributed Systems here at The University of Konstanz,Germany.
 Also, I'm the lead developer of lockum, a location based javascript encryption library, project upon which my master thesis and project based.
-Any information system should be built from the ground up with confidentiality in mind.
+The main idea behind the project is that how we could restrict the information to certain geographical area.
+Using user's location we can successfully encrypt and decrypt the messages given latitude and longitude values.
+Also, a user could introduce a value called tolerance distance to increase decrytable message range.